jeremyandrews/rqueue/README.md

 The contents of the debug array will only be visible when the daemon is running in debug mode.
 They have the following meanings:

 * `in_queue` indicates how many items are currently queued
-* `processing` indicates how many milliseconds it took to process your PUT
+* `process_time` indicates how many milliseconds it took to process your PUT
 * `proxied` indicates how many items have been added to then read from the queue
 * `proxy_requests` indicates how many times a request has been made to retreive something from the queue
 * `queue_requests` indicates how many times a request has been made to store something in the queue